FOREX-Dollar slips on dovish Fed remarks, China hopes help euro

 "You can pretty much count on the Fed taking that into its world view and that's only going to be lower rates."

-U.S. Treasuries rallied, pushing two-year yields to their lowest in a month, due to demand for safe-haven assets amid the ongoing Middle East bloodshed and the dovish Fed comments.
+U.S. Treasuries rallied, pushing two-year yields to their lowest in a month, as safe-haven demand was driven by the ongoing Mideast bloodshed and dovish Fed comments.

 "The focus on term yields and term premiums is going be a key issue for the U.S. dollar because it does suggest that maybe the Fed doesn't have to go any more," said Shaun Osborne, chief FX strategist at Scotiabank in Toronto.